EdgeTX/edgetx.github.io/docs/supportedradios.md

 **Manufacturer Supported**

-Developed and supported by the manufacturers themselves.
-Changes are then submitted to the EdgeTX main codebase.
+The development and support for EdgeTX is conducted by the hardware manufacturers themselves.
+All changes that are made are then submitted for inclusion into the main EdgeTX codebase.

 * iFlight Commando8 *(in progress)*